AgustinBaffo/-CarND-pj4_Behavioral_Cloning/README.md

 ### Model

 My model is based on [Nvidia End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) architecture.
-I thought this architecture might be appropriate because it has been proven to work in real life and because of its size it is suitable for real-time applications.
+I thought this architecture might be appropriate because it has been used to work in real life and its size is suitable for real-time applications.
 The architecture is showing in the following image:

 <p align="center"><img src="./misc/nvidia-net.png" alt="nvidia-net" width="500" class="center"/></p>

 The model includes RELU activation functions to introduce nonlinearity.
 The data is preprocessed in the first two layers.
 First I apply a crop over the image to get an interesting area:

 ```sh
  model.add(Cropping2D(cropping=((60,20), (0,0)), input_shape=(160,320,3)))
 ```